Foreign Currency§

 A: Translation is required to compile financial statements for entities with international dimensions in a single currency, ensuring consistency and comparability.

+Q: What is the latest accounting standard for foreign currency translation?
 A: In the UK and Republic of Ireland, accounting for foreign currencies is under Financial Reporting Standard (FRS) 30, while international regulations adhere to IAS 21.

 Q: How are exchange rate fluctuations handled in financial reporting?